gallenc/solent2Public/session1/maven-test-exercise/README.md

 src/test
 target
 ```
-target contains the built artefacts and is deleted by mvn clean and re created by mvn install
+The target contains the built artefacts and is deleted by mvn clean and re-created by mvn install

 IMPORTANT you MUST ensure that /target/ is included in your .gitignore file so that it is NEVER checked into your git repository with the src files.

-b) Look under the Projects tab
+b) Look under the Projects tab on netbeans

 Notice the generated packages

-c) Look at both App.java and AppTest.java
+c) Look at both App.java and AppTest.java.
+What do they do?

 d) Look at the test dependencies